School of Computer Science IT Teaching information

 For further information visit Central IS password management page.

 Each Student is allocated 4Gb of personal network storage space which is available through a mapped network drive while logged onto our School of Computing Lab machines.
 The mapped network drive is allocated the letter Z and students are encouraged to save to this location rather than the “My Documents” folder.
-In the School of Computing Labs the “My Documents” folders are local to each individual machine and are destroyed on logout.
+In the School of Computer Science Labs the “My Documents” folders are local to each individual machine and are destroyed on logout.

 PC’s, Labs & Software